 The backpack type/size included in delivery depends on the paraglider model/size.
 Therefore, there are different ways to pack the glider, depending on the personal preferences, the harness and the equipment.
-To maximize carrying comfort, the following method is recommended: First, place the glider inside the harness and then put the top of harness in the bottom of the rucksack with the glider side next to the back of the rucksack.
+The following method is recommended in order to minimise the bending of your Boomerang 12 plastic rods: wrap your wing, packed in the Concertina bag, in a "U-Shape" around your harness (including helmet and clothing) and put the complete package into the rucksack.